thakurinbox/npm/README.md

 ## request
 Request is designed to be the simplest way possible to make http calls.
 It supports HTTPS and follows redirects by default.
+You can read more on [request](https://www.npmjs.com/package/request)

 ###### Install request and save it in your packages
 ```